 - Do not add logos, names of students, social media handles, or school names to your entry.

-- Videos must address the current year’s theme.
+- Videos must address the current year’s theme to be eligible for prizes.

 - Do not include any copyrighted material (such as copyrighted music, video clips, or copyrighted logos and brands).